jrladd/CIS241/assignments/_posts/2022-09-05-documentation.md

 The Data page of the [CIS LibGuide](https://libguides.washjeff.edu/cis/data) has an extensive list of data resources, including general sites as well as repositories broken down by topic.

+**You *may not* choose any datasets from Kaggle or Data.world.
+These are general repositories that often make it more difficult to find the original collectors or purpose of the data.**

 ## Writing Your Documentation

 Below is a suggested format to use to make sure the useful information is communicated to a reader or potential data user (you too!) needed to interpret and understand it.
 As you edit, remove any instructional or template text and replace with your own.
 If you have questions particular to your dataset or another idea for how to present the codebook and documentation, please discuss in advance with me.